 The management assesses the credit risk arising from trade and other receivables taking into account their financial position, past experience and other factors.
 Based on the assessment individual risk limits are determined.

-At the reporting date, the Establishment's maximum exposure to credit risk from such receivables situated outside the UAE is as follows:
+At the reporting date, the Establishment's maximum exposure to credit risk from due from related parties situated outside UAE is as follows: